 A resident angling license and permit from the DNR are required to harvest crayfish for sale.
 For a list of individuals permitted to harvest crayfish for sale in Minnesota, please contact Sean Sisler (651-259-5213, [email protected]).
 A person may harvest crayfish, provided that they follow Crayfish Harvest Regulations and do not move the crayfish to other waterbodies.
 Rusty crayfish (Orconectes rusticus) is a regulated invasive species that is already in a free-living state in Minnesota.
 It is illegal to introduce regulated invasive species to public waters, though they are legal to possess, sell, buy and transport.

 Purchase native crayfish raised through aquaculture

 Native crayfish may be available for purchase from licensed private aquaculture businesses in Minnesota.
-A list of licensed businesses is available for $7.
+A list of licensed businesses is available from the Department of Administration.
 Call (651-201-3206) or email to request the list.

-Apply for a permit to import dead, frozen or pre-cooked red swamp crayfish
+Apply for a permit to import dead, frozen or pre-cooked Louisiana crayfish

 Complete and submit the Prohibited Invasive Species Permit Application Form.
 The permit and application are free of charge.
 Submit your completed application to Chelsey Blanke ([email protected]).

 Questions?
 Contact us!